viviandotdev/ObsidianVault/20 Sources/An Existentialist Approach to Life.md

 > [!quote]+ Updated on Tue Jul 16 2024 10:33:05 GMT-0400
 >
 > There is only one success – to be able to spend your life in your own way.”

+Success is being able to spend your life in the way you want.
+Your life is just a string of consecutive days.
+Therefore if I can figure out how to make one day good and sustainable then I can make everyday good and therefore make my whole life good